Key establishment \`a la Merkle in a quantum world: Improved Quantum Key Establishment Scheme

-The eavesdropping algorithm uses a quantum walk on a Johnson graph---see the Appendix for a review of this topic.
-Each node of the graph contains some number~$r$ (to~be determined later) of distinct elements of~$X$.
-We~are looking for a node that contains the two elements $x$ and $x'$ such that \mbox{$g(x,x')=w$}, where $w$ is the value announced by Bob in step~\ref{three} of the protocol.
-We apply Theorem~\ref{thm:quantumwalks} (Appendix) to analyse the cost of a quantum walk on this graph~\cite{ED,miklos}.
-The~set up cost {\SSS} corresponds to finding $r$ random elements of~$X$.
-Since BBHT can be used to find one such element with $O(N)$ calls to~$f$, and even to find an element of $X$ guaranteed to be different from those already in the initial node (provided~\mbox{$k \ll N$}, which it will be), \mbox{${\SSS} = O(rN)$} calls to~$f$.
-The update cost {\UU} corresponds to finding one random element of~$X$ not already in the node, which is \mbox{${\UU} = O(N)$} calls to~$f$, again by BBHT\@.
-The checking cost {\CC} requires us to decide if there is a pair \mbox{$(x,x')$} of elements in the node such that \mbox{$g(x,x')=w$}, which can be done with $O(\sqrt{r^2}\,) = O(r)$ calls to~$g$ using Grover's algorithm since there are $r^2$ pairs of elements in the node.
+We~are looking for a node that contains two elements $x$ and $x'$ such that \mbox{$t(x) \oplus t(x')=w$}, where $w$ is the value announced by Bob in Step~\ref{threeQ} of the protocol.
+We use Theorem~\ref{thm:MNRS} on the Hamming graph, leading to a quantum search algorithm whose cost depends only on parameters {\SSS}, {\UU} and {\CC}, as mentioned above.
+The~{set-up} cost {\SSS} corresponds to finding $r$ random elements of~$X$, and then querying $t$ on them.
+Since BBHT can be used to find one such element with $O(N)$ calls to~$f$, \mbox{${\SSS}$ consists of $O(rN)$} calls to~$f$ and $r$ calls to $t$.
+The update cost {\UU} corresponds to finding one random element of~$X$, which is $O(N)$ calls to~$f$, again by BBHT, and one call to~$t$.
+The checking cost {\CC} requires us to decide if there are elements $x$ and $x'$ in the node such that \mbox{$t(x) \oplus t(x')=w$}, which can be done without any additional queries.
+Finally, the probability $\eps$ for a random node to be marked is $\Omega\big(r^2/N^2\big)$.
 Putting it all together, the expected cryptanalytic cost is

-To minimize the number of calls to~$f$, we choose $r$ so that \mbox{$rN = N^2/\sqrt{r}$}, which is \mbox{$r=N^{2/3}$}.
-It~follows that a quantum eavesdropper is able to find the key \mbox{$(x,x')$} with an expected \mbox{$O(rN) = O(N^{5/3})$} calls to~$f$ and $O(N)$ calls to~$g$. \end{proof}
+To minimize the number of calls to~$f$, we choose $r$ so that \mbox{$rN = N^2/ \sqrt{r}$}, which is \mbox{$r=N^{2/3}$}.
+It~follows that a quantum eavesdropper is able to find the key with an expected \smash{\mbox{$O\big(N^{5/3}\big)$}} calls to~$f$ and $O\big(N^{2/3}\big)$ calls to~$t$. \end{proof}

-Note that the use of Grover's algorithm in the checking step was not necessary to prove \mbox{Theorem}~\ref{UpperBoundQuantum}.
-Should this step be carried out classically, this would result in \mbox{$\CC=O(r^2)$} calls to~$g$.
-The net result would be that the key is found after an expected $O(N^{5/3})$ calls to~$f$ and also $O(N^{5/3})$ calls to~$g$.